taylerlyday/foundations-0-github/intro-github.md

 It contains:
 - a folder of images
 - a README file
-- a "intro-github" file with instructions for this lesson
+- an "intro-github" file with instructions for this lesson

 ![GitHub repository files](https://github.com/learn-static/foundations-github/blob/main/images/repo.png)